Green's Exchange: The building

 In 1854 Green remodelled the interior, to make a large open room suitable for meetings, concerts and receptions, though the pillars supporting the roof structure made it unsuitable for use as a ballroom.

 On both sides of the main entrance to the Exchange were offices of the South Australian Telegraph Department.
 Charles Todd, the Superintendent of Telegraphs, had those on the lefthand side, and the public offices on the right.

 The Exchange room was directly behind these offices; and on each side of the gallery which overlooked "The Room" (which had a glass roof) was a number of small professional offices, occupied by such as solicitor Henry Hay Mildred.

 The offices over the Telegraph Office were occupied by solicitors Belt, Cullen, & Wigley.
 Businessmen mentioned as habitués include T. F. Monteith, F. P. Bayley, C. J. Barry, William Mitchell, Walter Duffield, Capt.
 John Hart, John Dunn, Beeby & Dunstan and Thomas Magarey.

 The southern side was then a vacant block, with a garden behind the railing fence; later an extension of the Bank of Australasia.

 The northern side was a wine and spirits store used by R. H. Wigg, later the Bank of South Australia, and the Union Bank.

 Scott, Young, & Co., drapers, occupied the next building, the rear of which housed Henry Noltenius' wine store.
 The building was later leased by Hill, Mills, & Co., railway carriers, and their successors C. R. Darton & Co.

 This building occupied the northernmost site of what became Bowman's Arcade, which occupied most of the eastern half of Town Acre 109.

-Green's lease elapsed shortly after his son George Dutton Green and others erected the Pirie Street Exchange, and the site reverted to T. G. Waterhouse, for whom Broken Hill Chambers (opened 1890), was built on the site by William McLean of the Melbourne firm of McLean Brothers, Rigg & Co. to the design of English & Soward.
+Green's lease elapsed shortly after his son George Dutton Green and others erected the Pirie Street Exchange, and the site reverted to Thomas Greaves Waterhouse, for whom Broken Hill Chambers (opened 1890), was built on the site by William McLean of the Melbourne firm of McLean Brothers, Rigg & Co. to the design of English & Soward.
 A feature of the building was a glass-roofed arcade running clear through to Gilbert Place.

 The freehold was sold to William Kither acting for Keith Bowman, and renamed Bowman's Arcade, which served Adelaide for a hundred years, and home of John Mack's camera shop.